-Children learn that the human heart is a vital organ.
-They learn how blood flows through its double pumps system to the lungs and all around the body, supplying oxygen and removing waste products.
-They create their own 8-part explanation text, showing how blood is pumped around the body.
+Children create their own 8-part explanation text, showing how blood is pumped around the body.
 They cut and paste, or write their own descriptions.

 Children learn to measure their heart rate in beats per minute (bpm) by taking their radial pulse.
 They take and record their resting heart rate, then perform a vigorous exercise and measure their heart rate afterwards at an interval of 1 minute for 8 minutes.
 Children record their results in a table and transfer them to a line graph.
 Children interpret their results, discussing how their heart rate changed over time and why.

-Children learn about the active ingredient in alcoholic drinks (alcohol or ethanol), and that the strength of a beverage can be measured as the percentage alcohol by volume (% ABV).
-They learn about the short and long-term effects of alcohol consumption.
+Children learn about the short and long-term effects of alcohol consumption.
 Children look at 16 different servings of different alcoholic drinks.
 Using the serving size and %ABV, they calculate how much alcohol (in ml) and how many units of alcohol are in each beverage.
 They place the beverages in order of strength.
 Children discuss why people drink alcohol if it has negative health effects.

 Children learn about the many benefits of physical exercise, and identify some aerobic exercises.
 Children carry out a survey, identifying the most popular forms of exercise in their class or school.
 They record their results in a tally chart, displaying their results in a horizontal bar chart.
 They identify the most popular forms of exercise and suggest ways in which they can be promoted in school.